|

 the Flemish Liberals and Democrats, and a Walloon liberal

-party, the Liberal Reformist Party,
+party, the Reformist Movement,

 a Flemish Christian-democrat party, the Christian-Democratic and Flemish Party,